-§ 300-17.4 General requirements.
+§ 300-8.4.4 General requirements.

 A. No personal wireless facility or personal wireless tower shall be erected or installed except in compliance with the provisions of this Article.
 In all cases, a special permit is required from the Board of Appeals.
-Section 300-6.2A shall not apply to these applications.
+Section 300- 5.2.A shall not apply to these applications.
 Any proposed addition of a personal wireless service provider to a preexisting personal wireless facility or personal wireless tower, proposed increase in the height of a tower, or in the number of antennas, or any construction or replacement of a personal wireless tower or personal wireless facility accessory building shall be subject to a new application for a special permit.

 B. Applicants for a new or modified personal wireless tower must make a showing satisfactory to the Board of Appeals that preexisting structures and preexisting personal wireless towers are not capable of providing adequate service to those personal wireless service carriers planning to use the tower.